alaa-elsayed0/ProductionManagement/README.md

 ## Notes
 You don't have to 'Update-Database'.
 I already make command that make Apply All Migtations and Update DataBase if it is not exist

+## Important
+Dont Forget to change {BaseUrl} in appsetting Based on your project url